monix/monix.io/docs/2x/eval/task.md

    unfortunately, if we don't release resources soon enough, we can end up with serious leakage that can crash our process.
 4. The Scalaz Task piggybacks on top of Java's standard library for dealing with asynchronous execution.
-This is bad for portabilty reasons, as this API is not supported on top of [Scala.js](http://www.scala-js.org/).
+This is bad for portability reasons, as this API is not supported on top of [Scala.js](http://www.scala-js.org/).